Mattio-cmd/spg/README.md

 ## Dependencies
 - xclip (optional)
+  * It is needed for copying the password automatically.
 - python 3.9.9 or higher
+  * Altough it may run in just python 3.2, who knows
 - A font that supports emojis
   * In my case, i use `[ios-emoji](https://aur.archlinux.org/packages/ttf-apple-emoji/)` from the AUR